-New Zealand’s most visited archaeological site where stories of the 1886 Tarawera Eruption come to life.
+New Zealand’s most-visited archaeological site where stories of the 1886 Mt Tarawera eruption come to life.

-Violent and unexpected, the volcanic eruption of Mt Tarawera on 10 June 1886 was one of New Zealand's greatest natural disasters.
-For more than four terrifying hours rocks, ash, and mud bombarded the peaceful village of Te Wairoa ending more than 150 lives and destroying the eighth wonder of the world - the Pink and White Terraces BUT it doesn't end there...
+Violent and unexpected, the volcanic eruption of Mt Tarawera on 10 June 1886 bombarded the peaceful village of Te Wairoa, ending more than 150 lives and destroying the eighth Natural Wonder of the World, the Pink and White Terraces.

 Run by four generations of the Smith Family for nearly 90 years, Buried Village is an iconic tourist destination and New Zealand’s most-visited archaeological site.
 You can choose from a self-guided experience or ask our friendly team for guided tour times.
 There's even a treasure trail for the young and young at heart.